jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 Returns `.true` if the codepoint is printable.

+Rules:
 - Codepoints having a display width of 0 are considered non-printable.
+- Mc, Me and Mn codepoints are considered printable, even though they have a display width of 0, because some fonts provide visible glyphs for them.
 - Unassigned (Cn) and private-use (Co) codepoints are considered non-printable, even though they have a display width of 1.
 - Other codepoints are considered printable.